stacks-network/stacks-core/docs/atlas_network.md

 # Motivation

 Atlas was designed to augment BNS.
-BNS allows each name to store a small amount of state--on the order of 20 bytes.
+BNS allows each name to store a small amount of state---on the order of 20 bytes.
 The size is so small because the state must be recorded to a public blockchain, where the cost per byte is high and the blockchain protocol limits the size of transactions.